marcelray/marcelray-portfolio-vue/README.md

-# Marcel Ray Portfolio
+# Portfolio

-Hand-written professional portfolio, completely rebuilt and redesigned in 2021.

-Uses ES6 and all run-time based libraries (Vue.js, LESS) for portability and ease in development/management.
-I have fun with build tools and transpiling on larger-scale projects or those with performance and compatability considerations.
+Uses ES6 and run-time based libraries (Vue.js, LESS) for portability and ease in development/management.

 ## Features Backlog